 - Samples should have non-contemporaneous materials such as rootlets and shells removed by tweezers before drying and packaging.
 Samples should be dried at in a dust-free environment, and packed into clearly labelled heavy grade polythene bags.
 Please do not place paper labels in sample bags.

 - All packages should be labelled: 'Scientific samples only - no commercial value' and accompanied by sample submission forms.
-Please write our current MPI permit number 2018068321 on the outside of the package.
+Please write the MPI permit number on the outside of the package.

 Any samples incorrectly labeled, or samples that are not accompanied by sufficient documentation may be held on entry into New Zealand, with subsequent delays before they are released.
 Please assist us by following these guidelines: